 The Tatshenshini and Alsek Rivers have their headwaters in the extremely rugged regions of northwest British Columbia and the Yukon.
 Their corridors and tributaries connect a vast wilderness composed of adjoining parks and preserves in the United States and Canada that make up the largest protected international ecological unit in the world.
 In recognition of its extraordinary scenic and wildlife values, the Tatshenshini-Alsek wilderness area has been designated a World Heritage site by the United Nations.
 Because of their incredible wildness and beauty the rivers have become on the short list of the best white water rafting trips in the world.

 Land of Ice and Glaciers

-The best thing about Alaska rafting through the Tatshenshini and Alsek Rivers is the experience of seeing the diverse flora and fauna.
+The best thing about white water rafting Alaska’s Tatshenshini and Alsek Rivers is the experience of seeing the diverse flora and fauna.
 Camps are warmed by clusters of flaming fireweed and purple lupine.
 Side streams are teaming with spawning salmon and the area is home to Grizzly Bears, Black Bears, moose, wolves,mountain goats, beavers, wolverines, Bald Eagles, and many other small birds and mammals.

 Contact Colorado River & Trail Expeditions for more information about this trip.